Kell Brook: Brook vs. Golovkin

 On 8 July 2016, it was announced that Brook would face undefeated, unified WBA (Super), WBC, IBF, and IBO middleweight champion Gennady Golovkin (35–0, 32 KOs).
 The fight took place on 10 September 2016 at the O2 Arena in London.
 There were negotiations for Golovkin to fight Chris Eubank Jr. However, negotiations fell through and Brook agreed to move up two weight divisions to challenge Golovkin.
 The fight aired in the US on HBO and on Sky Box Office pay-per-view in the UK.

 On 5 September, the WBA withdrew its sanction for the fight.
 Although they granted Golovkin a special permit to take the fight, they stated that their title would not be at stake.
 The reason for the withdrawal was because Brook had never competed in the middleweight division.
 WBA president Gilberto Mendoza Jr. said, "What I most regret is that there are no boxers at 160 pounds who will fight against 'Triple G,' and Brook has to move up two divisions to fight against him."
 The Golovkin camp were said to be disappointed with the decision with promoter Tom Loeffler saying, "somehow the WBA thought it was too dangerous for a welterweight to move up to middleweight to fight the biggest puncher in boxing.
 I guess that is a compliment to GGG as they sanctioned [Adrien] Broner moving up two divisions [from lightweight to welterweight] to fight Paulie Malignaggi in 2013, and Roy Jones moving up two divisions [from light heavyweight to heavyweight] to fight John Ruiz [in 2003] for WBA titles, and Kell Brook is undefeated and considered a top pound-for-pound boxer."

 On the night, Brook was staggered early in the first round, but kept his composure, growing stronger as the rounds unfolded.
 In the opening rounds, he was trading blows with Golovkin but suffered a damaged eye socket, and after heavy punishment in the fifth, trainer Dominic Ingle threw in the towel to hand Brook the first defeat of his professional career, losing by TKO.
 Despite this, Brook won many admirers for his spirited performance and stepping up two weight divisions to make the fight.
 Ingle confirmed Brook had gone through surgery successfully.
-According to CompuBox punch stats, Golovkin landed 133 of his 301 punches thrown (44.2%), whilst Brook landed 85 punches, having thrown 261 (32.6%).
+According to CompuBox punch stats, Golovkin landed 133 of his 301 punches thrown (44.2%), while Brook landed 85 punches, having thrown 261 (32.6%).
 The fight was aired live on HBO in the afternoon and drew an average of 843,000 viewers and peaked at 907,000 viewers.
 This was considered to be a huge success for an afternoon showing.
 A replay was shown later in the evening as part of the world super flyweight title fight between Roman Gonzalez and Carlos Cuadras.
 The replay averaged 593,000 viewers.